 Conclusion

 In sum, command authority remains the fulcrum upon which collective endeavor pivots.
-So naturally, its efficacy depends on a continuous balancing act: maintaining clear hierarchical structures while fostering adaptive, inclusive, and ethically grounded leadership.
+Which means its efficacy depends on a continuous balancing act: maintaining clear hierarchical structures while fostering adaptive, inclusive, and ethically grounded leadership.
 As the operational environment accelerates toward greater complexity, organizations that embed these principles into their DNA will not only survive disruption—they will shape it.
 The future of command is therefore less about preserving traditional power hierarchies and more about cultivating resilient, purpose‑driven networks capable of steering humanity toward its most ambitious aspirations.